NambyoneQ/rag-a-muffin/README.md

   - **History Loading & Saving**: Seamlessly loads past conversation history and saves new messages for persistent chats.
 - **Retrieval-Augmented Generation (RAG)**:
   - **Local Knowledge Base**: Utilizes a `kb_documents` directory to store `.txt` and `.pdf` files as a source of external knowledge.
+  - **Local CodeBase**: Utilizes a `codebase` directory to store all files as a source of external knowledge.
   - **ChromaDB Vector Store**: Employs ChromaDB for efficient storage and retrieval of document embeddings, providing contextual information to the LLM.
   - **Incremental Knowledge Base Updates**: Automatically detects and processes new, modified, and deleted documents in the `kb_documents` folder on application startup, keeping the vector store synchronized and optimized.
   - **Intelligent Fallback**: If no relevant documents are found by the RAG system for a query, the chatbot intelligently falls back to using the LLM's general knowledge.